Nevuqe/nqc/contrib/bc/README.md

 For more information, see this `bc`'s full manual.

-This `bc` also includes an implementation of `dc` in the same binary, accessible via a symbolic link, which implements all FreeBSD and GNU extensions.
+This `bc` also includes an implementation of `dc` in the same binary, accessible via a symbolic link, which implements all NQC and GNU extensions.
 (If a standalone `dc` binary is desired, `bc` can be copied and renamed to `dc`.)
 The `!` command is omitted; I believe this poses security concerns and that such functionality is unnecessary.